TheDarkMac/hacktown/README.md

-# To do list BackEnd Application
+# To do list Application

-This is the BackEnd appliation of an To do list Application.
+This repository contains the BackEnd application of a To do List application.
+This is a `JAVA SPRING BOOT` application.

+The FrontEnd Application is a `REACT JS` Application.

-You can find here the FrontEnd application of the application : https://github.com/Tsantanny/hacktown-todo-list-ui.git
+You can visit the repository of the fontend side through this link : `https://github.com/Tsantanny/hacktown-todo-list-ui.git`